Strip club: Private dances

 In peep shows, done with a customer seated in a private booth separated from a dancer by glass or plastic, there may be no music playing during a performance, in which the dancer removes their clothes and displays their body to the customer.
 In clubs which offer lingerie modeling shows, which are peep shows where a dancer privately dances and strips for a customer, typically without a barrier, performances can also be done with or without a formal stage or music.

 Private dances in the main club zones most often take the form of table dances, lap and couch dances, and bed dances among others.
 An air dance is a particular form of private dance where little-to-no contact between the dancer and customer occurs.
 This class of dance spans the different categories listed above, and some dancers may perform air dances when more contact-heavy forms of dance were expected and paid for.
 Club management may set standard prices for the various dance services, but individual strippers, where permitted, will negotiate their own prices, which may be higher or lower than the advertised rate.
 Table dances are distinguished from other forms of dances in that they can be performed where the customer is seated, on the main floor.
 Table dance may also refer to a form of minimal-touch private dance where the performer is physically located on a small table in front of the customer(s).
 Table dances should not be confused with table stages, where the stripper is at or above eye level on a platform surrounded by chairs, and where there is usually enough table surface for customers to place drinks and tip money.

 Where offered, lap dances are performed in all manner of locations and seating, ranging from plain stools and kitchen-grade chairs to plush leather armchairs.
 They can also be performed with the customer standing in these designated areas.
 A service provided by many clubs is for a customer to be placed on stage with one or more dancers for a public lap dance.
 Occasions for this type of performance are bachelor parties and birthdays, among others.
-Bed dance areas require more space because they are designed for the customer to be prone with the entertainer(s) positioned on top of them.
+Bed dance areas require more space because they are designed for the customer to lie supine with the entertainer(s) positioned on top of them.
 Bed dances are the least common of the three, and in many clubs are a more expensive option than a lap dance because of the novelty and increased level of contact between customer and service provider.